Stages of Mushroom Growth (& What Growers and Consumers Should Know)

 Mushrooms are heterotrophs, which means they rely on surrounding food sources for their nutrients, like decaying plant matter and animal waste.
 This is one thing that separates mushrooms from plants, which are autotrophic, meaning they can create their own food.

-As you can see, mushrooms are unlike plants in many ways, and actually take some characteristics from the animal kingdom as well.
-But, they are neither plant nor animal, and they have their own unique life cycle that varies from any other plant or animal on earth.
+As you can see, mushrooms are unlike plants in many ways, taking some characteristics from the animal kingdom as well.
+But, they are neither plant nor animal, and they have their own unique mushroom life cycle that varies from any other plant or animal on earth.

 A graphic depicting all the phases of the the mushroom growth cycle